 Deep Fried Fresh Anchovies with Warm Mayonnaise

-Food fried a la romana (in egg batter)—squid is often cooked this way in Spain—has a softer, moister crust than that fried in eggless batter.
+In this dish, fresh anchovies are fried a la romana (in egg batter), which creates a softer, moister crust than that fried in eggless batter.

 For the Mayonnaise

 - 3 egg yolks

 - 1 cup flour

 - 4 eggs

 - 3⁄4 lb. fresh medium anchovies or sardines (heads removed), butterflied and fileted

 - For the mayonnaise: Whisk egg yolks in a me-dium bowl until pale yellow.
 Gradually add oil in a thin, steady stream, whisking constantly until mixture is emulsified and oil is completely incorporated.
 Whisk in lemon juice.
 Mayonnaise should be loose; thin with a little water, if necessary.
 Season to taste with salt.
 Transfer mayonnaise to a cream whipper (see facing page).
 Aerate according to manufacturer's directions into the top of a double boiler set over barely simmering water over low heat.
 Gently heat mayonnaise until warm (do not let it get warmer than 140°, or it will curdle).